My Ex’s Mom Sent Me a Red Gown for His Wedding – I Nearly Fainted When I Saw Why

 The best man launched into his speech, full of jokes about James' fantasy football disasters, Sarah's Instagram fails, and their infamous road trip mishaps.

-Then Sarah rose from her seat, her presence drawing every eye in the room.
+Then Florence rose from her seat, her presence drawing every eye in the room.

-"They say marriage is about building a home," Sarah said evenly, "but you can't build anything honest on stolen things, especially not love."
+"They say marriage is about building a home," Florence said evenly, "but you can't build anything honest on stolen things, especially not love."

 A ripple passed through the crowd.
-Sarah turned, focusing on Sarah, her gaze unwavering.
+Florence turned, focusing on Sarah, her gaze unwavering.
 "Sarah, will you look at the dress Sandra is wearing?
 Don't you recognize it?"

 Sarah's fork slipped, clattering onto her plate.
-She stared at Sarah, face frozen.
+She stared at Florence, face frozen.

 Read also